the-turing-way/the-turing-way/project_management/turing-webpage.md

 This project is openly developed; any and all questions, comments and recommendations are welcome at our [GitHub repository](https://github.com/alan-turing-institute/the-turing-way).

 To hear about our events and monthly project updates, sign up to our [newsletter](https://tinyletter.com/TuringWay).

+## Research Engineering widget

+*This is an extra piece of content added to the pages of projects that the Research Engineering Group is involved with*

+Members of the Research Engineering Group at the Turing are contributing their expertise to this project.

+They are working a set of guidelines for research software engineers and others who want to set up a BinderHub of their own, and will set up an internal BinderHub for the use of Turing staff and students that has increased capabilities over the current public offering.
+In addition, they are contributing to several projects that will feature as case studies in The Turing Way.

+The group's experience in best practices for software engineering and data science will be captured in the guidance set out in The Turing Way.